Peter Brideoake: Songwriting

 Brideoake co-wrote some songs with Terry Britten and Glenn Shorrock during the Twilights era.
 In 2015, Peter Brideoake co-wrote " Situation Not Normal", a song based on the kidnap for ransom of fellow Australian Warren Rodwell.

 Personal life

 Brideoake lived in Chengdu, Sichuan Province, in south west China from 2002 to 2009 before returning to his hometown of Adelaide.
-His death notice lists him as having two sisters and two sons.
+His memorial tributes show him as having two sisters and two sons.